+Scenario planning is a strategic planning approach to develop, compare, and test different scenarios or “stories” about what the future might look like.
 Scenario planning is a term that describes a wide range of approaches.
 No two scenario planning endeavors are exactly alike.
 Scenarios represent alternative future conditions that could materialize in response to drivers such as shifts in external forces (for example new technology, environmental patterns or global trade patterns) or the consequences of deliberate policy choices played out over time (such as land use policies or infrastructure investments); visioning is one form of scenario planning that emphasizes desired end states and outcomes rather than external forces and uncertainty.

 Scenario planning enables a wide array of people, including stakeholder or the public, to identify a range of potential consequences (e.g. impacts on the environment or public health) associated with alternative decisions, and to consider how those consequences could affect their ability to achieve goals or to experience desired community outcomes.